La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 In this example we are showing that a subset of the people in question (a subset of **le'i prenu**) has mutual love.

-This allows us to convey even more tricker ideas:
+This allows us to convey even trickier ideas:

 > **le'i su'o citno cmima be le'i stati prenu cu simxu le ka prami**